 Members of the NSK often took risks, operating within an authoritarian state that was sensitive to any potential challenges to their ideology and could be heavy handed in their response.
 There were a number of times members of the NSK could have been jailed for their work.
 Why this didn't happen at all seems to suggest that they had supporters within the Slovene ruling elite (or at least found the controversy created by Laibach and the NSK useful for their own agenda) who could counteract the clamour to prosecute.
 Most likely the sympathetic politicians were probably exploiting the atmosphere generated by the NSK for their own ends.
 Also Laibach's growing popularity outside Yugoslavia hindered attempts to silence the group and anything they did do only made Laibach and NSK more intriguing.

-The end of the NSK as a collective now seems to be put at 1992, and this is when it stopped operating the way used to though at the time.
-The NSK appeared to drift apart rather than come to finite stop and years later it was realised it has been put the NSK ended around 95/96 however this came about a while later.
+The end of the NSK as a collective now seems to be put at 1992, and this is when it stopped operating the way used to, though at the time the NSK appeared to drift apart rather than come to a finite stop.
+Years later when this was realised, it has been stated that the NSK ended around 95/96 however this came about a while later.
 In 1994 Laibach were actively issuing passports and their promotional video for Final Countdown was even a bit like a advert for it.
 When Laibach performed Final Countdown at the anniversary concert the next night the background video played scenes from Iron Sky rather than the original promotional video.
-During NSK Dublin back in 2004 it was then quite clear to outsiders that the NSK was no longer functioning as a collective.
+During NSK Dublin back in 2004 it was quite clear to outsiders that the NSK was no longer functioning as a collective.
 However it never stopped becoming a source of fascination and there has been books and studies analysing its work and impact.

 A book related to this exhibition was released shortly afterwards, it was much more of an analysis of the NSK and its' work rather than a historical account of the collective though you can glean some background information from some of the articles.
 There is also a number of interesting photos unfortunately most of them are the size of a postage stamp so there is a heavy reliance on the text but the book is highly recommended to those with a keen interest in the NSK.